marviigrey/action-test/README.md

  To make reference to context within our workflow configuration file we make use of expressions.

 We can use expression to programmatically set environment variables in workflow files and access contexts.

+Workflow event filters:
+We can hae workflow triggered by an event activity type